 Phoenix Zerin is an American expat living in Chile.
 He initially moved to Santiago as part of a five-year plan to experience life abroad.
-For now he calls this South American county his home, but over the next few years he also plans to explore life in Asia and Eastern Europe.
-He has also begun a podcast series, Five Years AbroadCAST, for those looking for a guide for how to plan and execute a successful strategy for living abroad.
+For now, he calls this South American country his home, but over the next few years, he also plans to explore life in Asia and Eastern Europe.
+He has also begun a podcast series, Five Years AbroadCAST, for those looking for a guide on how to plan and execute a successful strategy for living abroad.

 Q: Where are you originally from?

 A: I was originally assembled in the United States.
 I moved around a bit while I was living in the US, but most recently, I lived in Texas.

 A: Currently, I’m in the Las Condes comuna in Santiago de Chile.

 A: Oh goodness.
 Let’s see… I arrived in November of last year, and except for a… um, failed attempt to live in Paraguay early this year, I’ve been in Santiago for eight months.

 A: Negative.
 There’s just me.
 At the moment.

 Q: Why did you move; what do you do?

 A: Two huge questions together!
 Let’s start with why I moved.

 So about two years ago, I was what you might call – statistically speaking – a “typical American”.
 I didn’t have a passport, my work was in the US, my investments were in the US — my whole life was in the US.
 And I really didn’t think about it; maybe one day I would take an international trip or something, but I would have been just as happy to visit Hawaii.
 I mean, it’s such a big, scary world out there!